 This hormone may be used to correct hormonal imbalances and reduce heavy bleeding.

 Hormonal intrauterine device (IUD)

 IUDs release a type of progesterone called levonorgestrel.
-This makes the wall of the uterus thinner and reduces menstrual blood flow and cramping.
+This makes the uterus wall thinner and reduces menstrual blood flow and cramping.

 If the hormone medication causes abnormal uterine bleeding, the doctor may change or stop the hormone treatment.

-If a woman has anemia or low iron levels, her doctor may advise taking iron supplements.
+If a woman has anaemia or low iron levels, her doctor may advise taking iron supplements.

 Some causes of menometrorrhagia are best treated with surgery.
 Depending on the underlying cause, surgical options may include the following:

 - Uterine fibroid embolization: This surgery removes the fibroids by cutting off the blood supply.
 Tiny particles enter the uterine arteries, which causes the fibroids to shrink.